0xdorifto/nextjs-dashboard/README.md

 - How to use Middleware to redirect users and protect your routes.
 - How to use React's `useFormStatus` and `useFormState` to handle pending states and form errors.

+NextAuth.js is a useful library that makes authentication a lot easier.

 ## 16. Adding Metadata

 - What metadata is.
 - Types of metadata.
 - How to add an Open Graph image using metadata.
 - How to add a favicon using metadata.

+Metadata is important for SEO and to display your webapp's URL in a fancy way.

+Most important metadata:

+- Title
+- Description
+- Keywords
+- Open Graph (makes URL pretty)
+- Favicon

+Next.js has a intuitive metadata API.